 Applicants should have adequate preparation in the fundamental sciences and courses appropriate to the proposed field of study in natural resources and environmental sciences.
+Because NRES is interdisciplinary, what constitutes an adequate background varies by field of study, so you should ask potential advisors what coursework and experience they like their graduate advisees to have.
 Applicants without the necessary prerequisites may be accepted conditionally in a non-degree program.
 In these cases remedial undergraduate courses must be completed to establish a basic foundation before they will be accepted into the degree program.

 The Graduate Record Exam (GRE) is required of all students, except for students in the extramural M.S. program and students in the joint law program (who may substitute LSAT scores for GRE scores).
-We only require the quantitative, verbal, and analytical portions of the GRE exam, which each have a maximum score of 800, 800, and 800 or 6.0 (depending on the analytical version) respectively.
-Our recommended scores for these are a cumulative score of 1650, or 1100 and 4.5 for the analytical section; however, there is no minimum score for admission.
+We only require the quantitative, verbal, and analytical portions of the GRE exam.
+We rarely accept students who earn less than a combined score of 1100 on the quantitative and verbal sections with at least a 4.5 for the analytical section; however, there is no minimum score for admission.
 If your score is lower than you feel you could have earned, you are encouraged to retake the exam to improve the total score.
-The GRE score must have been earned within five years of the anticipated date of admission to the department.
+The GRE score must have been earned within five years of the date of admission to the department.
 The official GRE results will be mailed to the University of Illinois if you use the code 1836.
 The GRE results will be examined along with GPA, letters of recommendation, statement of purpose, and other information in the application package.

-Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
-The Department of Natural Resources and Environmental Sciences recommends a minimum score of 600 on this test, or 250 on the computerized version.
-If the TOEFL score is above 607 (or 253 on the computerized version), no supplementary English courses will be required before graduation.
-The TOEFL score must have been earned within two years of the anticipated date of admission to the University.
-The University will not accept students who score below 550 on the TOEFL examination.
+Students whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+The TOEFL or IELTS score must have been earned within two years of the date of classes of the proposed term of entry to the University.